etienneburdet/SAM-cms/README.md

 # Strapi application

-This a strapi instance powering, behind : https://github.com/etienneburdet/sam-front.
+This a strapi instance powering : https://github.com/etienneburdet/sam-front.
 The staging app is hosted on Heroku.

 Nothing fancy, here it is a very standard Strapi template 😅